-The page builder is the area of Unbounce where you'll be assembling your landing pages.
-Once you're in the page builder working on your desktop landing page, you can access a mobile reponsive version of your page at any time by toggling over to the mobile responsive area of the page builder.
-The mobile responsive version of your page is also fully customizable, so you can get things looking just the way you want.
+The Unbounce Builder is the area of Unbounce where you'll be assembling your landing pages and Convertables (your "content").
+Within the Builder, you can access a mobile-responsive version of your content at any time by toggling over to the mobile-responsive area of the Builder.
+The mobile-responsive version of your content is also fully customizable, so you can get things looking just the way you want.

 This article will help you out with:

-- Managing the mobile-responsive version of your landing page
+- Managing the mobile-responsive version of your content

 - Keeping track of all page elements (hidden and visible)